(225 ILCS 425/2.04)

 (from Ch.
 111, par.
 2005.1)

-business of collecting child support indebtedness owing under a court order
+business of collecting child support debt owing under a court order

 as provided under the Illinois Public Aid Code, the Illinois Marriage and

-the Non-Support Punishment Act, the Illinois Parentage Act of 1984, or
+the Non-Support Punishment Act, the Illinois Parentage Act of 1984, the Illinois Parentage Act of 2015, or

 similar laws of other states